IgKniteDev/docs/src/reference.md

 ### /clearbannedwords
 Remove keywords added to the AutoMod filter by IgKnite.
 Note that this command will only work on community servers.

+### /showbannedwords
+Shows keywords added to the AutoMod filter by IgKnite.
+Note that this command will only work on community servers.

 ### /slowmode [seconds]
 Enables slowmode in the channel and sets timeout to _seconds_.
 Set `0` in _seconds_ to disable slowmode.